 Where a cryptoasset service is not subject to these protections, we expect businesses to provide a clear disclosure to customers where the scope of the Financial Ombudsman or FSCS does not apply before establishing a business relationship or entering into a transaction with a customer.
 It will be up to each business to decide how best it meets this requirement.

-We do not expect a business to make several disclosures of this fact but that it is made where it is relevant and in a manner appropriate to the consumer.
+We do not expect a business to make several disclosures of this fact.
+But we do expect you to disclose this fact where it is relevant and in a manner appropriate to the consumer.

-Here are some disclosure-related factors you may wish to consider:
+Here are some disclosure-related factors you should consider:

 You will need to decide how best to disclose this information, particularly if your business is doing a mix of FSMA regulated and unregulated cryptoasset or other service.
 For businesses only carrying on services in relation to unregulated cryptoassets, we would suggest wording along the following lines: